OSGeo/OSGeoLive-doc/doc/overview/istsos_overview.rst

 @QUICKSTART_istsos@

 .. presentation-note
-    istSOS is sensor data management tool that allows collection, maintenance and publishing of monitoring observations using the Open Geospatial Consortium (OGC) Sensor Observation Service (SOS) standard.
+    istSOS is sensor data management tool that allows collection, maintenance and publishing of monitoring observations using the OGC Sensor Observation Service standard.